abethcrane/fibonacci-sequins/_posts/2015-08-21-maya-ganesan.md

 {% responsive_image path: "images/posts/2015/08/IMG_1771-683x1024.jpg" %}

 There's a really common misconception – one that I, admittedly, subscribed to for a long time – that in order to be successful and happy in a STEM field, you have to be naturally good at it, or you have to have been doing it since you could walk.
 As I meet more people in the STEM fields, I discover that a lot of them didn't envision their careers when they were little kids; in fact, many of them didn’t expect to end up where they did.
-I've met people who got foreign language majors, people who did a complete 180 on their career choice, people who have hopped around in different jobs… Everyone has his or her own path to getting to a STEM field, and that’s part of the growing diversity that makes these industries continually stronger.
+I've met people who got foreign language majors, people who did a complete 180 on their career choice, people who have hopped around in different jobs...
+Everyone has his or her own path to getting to a STEM field, and that’s part of the growing diversity that makes these industries continually stronger.
 The only prerequisite for succeeding at STEM is enthusiasm!

 Personally, it has taken me a long time to figure out what I want to do with my life, and I'm still not entirely sure what my career is going to be.
 But I know that I want to spend my life doing something that has a positive impact on the world, and that goal is what motivates me every single day!